elixir-nx/nx/nx/README.md

 `defn` relies on a technique called multi-stage programming, which is built on top of Elixir functional and meta-prgramming capabilities: we transform Elixir code to emit an AST that is then transformed to run on the CPU/GPU.
 Ultimately, the `defn` compiler is pluggable, which means developers can implement bindings for different tensor compiler technologies and choose the most appropriate one.

 Many of Elixir features are supported inside `defn`, such as the pipe operator, aliases, conditionals, pattern-matching, and more.
-Other features such as loops, updates, and access (generally known as slicing) are on the roadmap. `defn` also support `transforms`, which allows numerical definitions to be transformed at runtime.
-Automatic differentiations, via the `grad` function, is one example of transforms.
+Other features such as loops and in-place updates are on the roadmap. `defn` also support `transforms`, which allows numerical definitions to be transformed at runtime.
+Automatic differentiation, via the `grad` function, is one example of transforms.

 ## License